Day 0 - Travel

 We proceeded to the church of Santa Croce.
 No, Jim Croce is not buried here.
 This is where Michelangelo, Galileo and Machiavelli are buried.
 Beautiful, with many historical things like paintings by Giotto, Gaddi and others.
 This square became our center point.
 We toured a gold shop here.
 Deb then took me and Andy, one of the guys on the trip, on a hike back to the tomb of the Medici which contains a spectacular chapel and in the burial chamber several famous Michelangelo statues.
 Wow!
 It was worth the hike!
 We went back to the square where Deb shopped for gold.
 Had we known we could have easily visited the Ponte Vecchio - the famous Forence bridge.

 Back on the bus to Rome.
 We checked into a hotel that is a 500 year old rich persons house.
 It was so newly opened that it didn't have a sign.
 Once again a beautiful modern hotel directly across the street from Santa Maria Maggiore with it's tall column with Mary on top.
 As I recall we had an evening tour of Rome.
 After driving around the seemingly empty city, most residents are on vacation and gone.
 We walked down the famous Spanish Steps where painters would pick up models.
 We threw our coins in Trevi fountain.
 Deb had her picture taken with a handsome cop.
 We visited the plaza in front of the Pantheon.
 The Pantheon was huge.
 The dome is a meter wider then St. Peter's.
 To think it was built 1500 years before St. Peter's!
 We couldn't get in but did peak through a crack in the door.
-We hung around the Piazza Navona which contains some nice sculpture and a spectacular fountain.
+We hung around the Piazza Navona which contains some nice sculpture and spectacular fountains by Bernini.

 The next morning we got up at 5:45 so we could be among the first groups to enter the Vatican museum and The Sistine Chapel.
 We were first in line.
 We were taken through the museum which is beautiful and full of art stuff - tapestries, paintings, sculptures and probably more.
 You could easily spend a month here.
 Then on to the Sistine Chapel.
 We were the second group in.
 It is as fantastic as advertised.
 After about a half hour lecture we were given about a half hour to hang around.
 I took a couple illegal pictures.
 This needs several visits, you can't grasp it in one.
 We then went into St. Peters.
 It's huge!
 Very high quality art here including Michelangelo's Pieta.
 Unfortunately the Pieta is behind a plastic wall and you can't get close.
 That, of course, is because some idiot hit it with a hammer and broke some things off.
 St. Peter's square is large and beautiful.
 It will hold up to 150,000 people.
 We hung around the square and had lunch.
 I sort of goofed up the lunch order so we got too much and paid too much.
 Mostly greasy roach coach food.
 Deb remembers it as great sandwiches and pizza.
 I have a great picture of us having lunch with St. Peter's in the background.
 Fantastic.